gregballot/MonBudgetImmo/README.md

-# MonSimulateurImmo
+# Mon Simulateur Immo

-MonSimulateurImmo is a project aiming to help anyone with a real estate project have a clear view of its financial aspect.
+Mon Simulateur Immo is a project aiming to help anyone with a real estate project have a clear view of its financial aspect.
 This application provides tools and simulations to make property budgeting simple, transparent, and accessible for all.

 ## Setup & Run